blhcode/Old-Pizza/README.md

 Your order and adress WILL go strait to Dominos

-I am not responsible for wrong orders
+I am NOT responsible for orders

+Payment is CASH ONLY

-At this point in time yuou can ONLY order a chewese pizza
+At this point in time you can ONLY order a chewese pizza

 The website to order from is linked below: